Selubi/selubi.github.io/docs/python/json.md

 ## Reading and writing JSON

 We can use the standard library module [`json`](https://docs.python.org/3/library/json.html) to handle JSON in python.

-We will use the data from [JSON Placeholder](https://jsonplaceholder.typicode.com/) for this demo.

 ### Read from string